Sanket2060/Bhojanbd/readme.txt

   video:  CUSTOM API RESPONSE AND ERROR HANDLING video:
-  Why doesn't app has to be imported (created at app.js) to use it??
-  Providing additional callback to app.js???->To show server is running rightly message
+  Why doesn't app has to be imported (created at app.js) to use it??->it's been imported Providing additional callback to app.js???->To show server is running rightly message
     5:40 assignment->Done
     app.use is for middleware configurations